Twin Turbo (horse)

-Twin Turbo (Japanese: ツインターボ, April 13, 1988 – January 15, 1998) was a Japanese thoroughbred racehorse and stud horse.
+Twin Turbo (Japanese: ツインターボ; Hepburn: Tsuin Taabo; April 13, 1988 – January 15, 1998) was a Japanese thoroughbred racehorse and stud horse.
 His main victories were at the 1993 Tanabata Sho and Sankei Sho All Comers.
 Despite few high placements in races, he was widely popular with fans throughout his career for his extreme front-running style, which led to him burning out and losing miserably more often than not.
 He has become just as well-known as Silence Suzuka among Japanese front-runners.

 Background

 Twin Turbo was foaled in 1988 in Shizunai, Hokkaido.
 He had a powerful spring in his legs from a young age, but he didn't eat much and was extremely small.
 He was reared and trained at Nikko Kentucky Farm at one year old, and in the spring of the following year he entered Takehisa Sasakura's stable at Miho Training Center in Ibaraki prefecture.

 He was a docile horse while in the stable, but he would thoroughly rebel against anyone who mounted him, making him difficult to train.
-It took four months for him to pass the gate test—required for him to make his racing debut—so his first race wouldn't be until 1991, the next year.
+It took four months for him to pass the required gate test, meaning that his racing debut wouldn't be until next year in 1991.